sudhanshusingh-g/cv/README.md

 # Single Page CV

 A clean, professional single-page CV/Resume built with HTML and CSS.
-Designed to fit perfectly on a single page while remaining responsive and print-ready.
+Designed to fit perfectly on a single page while remaining responsive and print-ready..

 ## 🔗 Project URL